Josh's ESL

 Josh's (extra) Thinking Points To Help Keep Goals SMART!

 2. Where is the target?
 Help the student set clear goals.
 What do they want to achieve?
+A target could be an outcome or a course of action.

 3. How do I get to the target?
 Help students plan how they can achieve their goals.
 Discuss it!
 Write it down!
 Agree on it!